 “I have told you all this so that you may find peace in me.
 In the world you will have trouble, but be brave: I have conquered the world.” – John 16:33

-Founded in November of 2010, this small community adheres to the “skete” form of Remnant monastic life which first arose in the first centuries in the deserts at Scetis, Egypt.
+Founded in November of 2010, this small community of Nazareth House Apostolate adheres to the “skete” form of Remnant prayer life which first arose in the first centuries in the deserts at Scetis, Egypt.

-Centered around the chapel are the monastic kellia (House of Cells) and Anna House (the Elder’s Private study & chapel, the administration office and the place where we meet for evening meals).
+Centered around Grace Church, are the Pilgrim House and Anna House (the Elder’s Private study & chapel, the administration office and the place where we meet for evening meals).
 The grounds are maintained specifically to provide an atmosphere of prayer.

 In today’s world people need a place of pilgrimage, a place to pray.
 It is with this in mind that we have established the Remnant Renewal Capital Campaign to preserve the Remnant Spirituality and maintain St. Simeon Skete as a peaceful haven of prayer for the community and guests.

 We have many projects lined up to begin this Season of Remnant Renewal, but first there are some regular maintenance items we must give attention.
 Once again excessive rains have washed away our gravel road and our last batch of gravel two years ago must be replenished.
 We have compared and assessed blacktopping the road and have concluded that would not be practical as the delivery and waste removal trucks would weaken the road and require expensive regular upkeep.

 Our Elder Seraphim has been doing the bulk of all the landscape work, all of the mowing, painting and building repair.
 This takes away from his duties as the Elder of the Skete, especially his prayer time.
 A hired hand from time to time certainly would allow him more time to do what he has been called to do, but alas that requires funding.